Washington State Route 529: History

-SR 529 was established in 1971, but the road's history predates that.
-Citizens of both Everett and Marysville proposed that a road between the two cities via the Snohomish River delta was needed, but the proposed roadway was rejected.
-A subsequent map published in 1911 showed the Everett and Marysville segments complete, but the bridges over the Snohomish River delta were railroad bridges.
+As early as 1915, citizens of both Everett and Marysville proposed that a road between the two cities across the Snohomish River delta was needed.
+At the time, the only route between the two cities was a winding road traveled around the northeast side of the delta.
+The first bridge across the delta was opened the following year, connecting Everett to Smith Island.

 In 1913, the Pacific Highway was added to the state highway system and used Broadway (former SR 529) in Everett and State Avenue in Marysville to travel between Seattle and the Canada–US border.
 The Pacific Highway between Everett and Marysville, named the Vernon Road, was paved in 1916 and paid by a county road bond issue.
 The highway was later signed as State Road 1 in 1923, which became the Washington segment of U.S. Route 99 (US 99) during the creation of the United States Numbered Highways in 1926.
 Since the bridges over the Snohomish River delta weren't complete at the time of planning, US 99 used present-day US 2, SR 204 and Sunnyside Boulevard to connect Everett and Marysville.
 The bridges were completed in 1926 and opened on August 23, 1927, after the creation of US 99.

 State Road 1 was replaced by Primary State Highway 1 (PSH 1) in the Primary state highways, which was created in 1937.
+A second set of bridges crossing the Snohomish River delta were completed in 1954; however, the expansion excluded the Ebey Slough Bridge, which remained single-spanned.
 US 99 fully replaced PSH 1 during the 1964 highway renumbering.
 Interstate 5 (I-5) later replaced US 99 between 1966 and 1970.
 SR 529 was created in 1971 and ran from what was SR 526 until 1969, now 41st Street, north on old US 99 (Broadway) to SR 528 in Marysville.
 The state government considered a transfer of the Ebey Slough Bridge to local control in the late 1980s, but dropped the proposal.